Skip to main content

 Chinotto

-Italian soft drink made from the juice of the chinotto fruit, with a bittersweet taste.
+A dark Italian soft drink made from the chinotto citrus fruit, with a bittersweet, cola-like edge.